 Situation description: On March 13, 2019, the investigations of the Lion Air Flight JT610 accident and the Ethiopian Airlines Flight ET302 accident, both involving Boeing Model 737-8 airplanes, developed new information indicating some similarities between the two accidents.
 Therefore, the FAA issued an Emergency Order of Prohibition that prohibits the operation of Boeing Model 737-8 and 737-9 airplanes by U.S.-certificated operators or in U.S. territory.
 The Order remains in effect.

 In an earlier CANIC, issued on March 11, 2019, the FAA provided information regarding Boeing’s development of flight control system changes to address the Lion Air accident.
-The FAA is aware that Boeing is developing a Service Bulletin that would specify the installation of a
+The FAA is aware that Boeing is developing a Service Bulletin that would specify the installation of a new flight control computer operational program software.
+Boeing has also developed flight crew training related to this software.
+The FAA’s ongoing review of this software installation and training is an agency priority, as will be the roll-out of any software, training, or other measures to operators of the 737 MAX.

 The information provided through this CANIC is based on the information currently available to the FAA.
 The FAA will also continue to analyze any information discovered during the investigation of Flight ET302 as it becomes available to the agency.
 The cockpit voice recorder (CVR) and flight data recorder (FDR) information have been downloaded from the units and are in possession of the Ethiopian authorities.
 Understanding the circumstances that contributed to this accident is critical in developing further actions and returning aircraft to service.